 It comes equipped with 12GB of DDR4 RAM which is more than most desktop computers these days.
 This ensures that everything runs smoothly without any bumps or hiccups.
 However, it only comes with 256 GB of storage which can be a bit underwhelming after so much memory.

 Another reason I like to compare it to tablets is because of its touchscreen technology.
 This isn’t your normal laptop.
-Not only is it touchscreen, but it comes with a sweet stylus as well to jot down quick notes and attach signatures.
+Not only is it touchscreen, but it comes with a sweet stylus as well to jot down quick notes and attach signatures—basically, a high-quality tablet you can write on!
 As far as pricing goes, the Flex lies in the middle of the pack.
 It’s not too expensive, but it’s not the cheapest option either.
 All-in-all, this machine is great for those looking for a mid-tier tablet with laptop capabilities.

 Selecting the right tablet for you doesn’t have to be difficult.
 You just have to know what to look for.
 However, this can be easier said than done depending on what your particular needs are.